Corporate Governance Seal

 2. Does the GOCC disclose the activities that it has undertaken to implement the abovementioned policies?

-a.
-Customer health and safety Provided antigen test kits to TPB personnel and other personal protective items such as mask and alcohol
+In 2022, TPB provided antigen test kits to personnel and other personal protective items such as mask and alcohol

 c.
 Environmentally-friendly value chain